Namco Museum Archives: Games

-The menu interface in Namcot Collection is designed after a collector's shelf.
+The menu interface in Namco Museum Archives is designed after a collector's shelf.

-Namcot Collection is a compilation of video games published by Namcot, the Japanese consumer game division of Namco, for the Family Computer (Famicom) and Nintendo Entertainment System (NES).
+Namco Museum Archives is a compilation of video games published by Namcot, the Japanese consumer game division of Namco, for the Family Computer (Famicom) and Nintendo Entertainment System (NES).
 The majority of the game library consists of games developed in-house by Namco, although some were developed by external companies like Game Freak and Atlus.

 Some of the titles are conversions of popular Namco arcade games, including Pac-Man (1980) and Galaga (1981), while others like Splatterhouse: Wanpaku Graffiti (1989) were created specifically for the Famicom and NES.
 The included titles encompass a wide variety of genres, notably action role-playing, shoot 'em up, and platforming.
 The collection also presents two homebrew ports of Gaplus (1984) and Pac-Man Championship Edition (2007), which were designed by M2 and are exclusive to the package.

 Players can save their progress and "rewind" back a few seconds in gameplay to make certain games easier to play.
 Certain games, such as Sky Kid, feature simultaneous multiplayer.

 In the Japanese Nintendo Switch release, the main menu is designed after a collector's shelf.
 Players can customize their shelf with boxes, game cartridges, and plastic figurines based on each of the included games.
 Artwork and manual scans are also included.
 The way the games are distributed differs from each version: in the Japanese version, players can purchase games either individually or in select packs.

 Packs that are purchased are indicated by magazine issues on the player's shelf, designed after the front covers of Namco's Community Magazine NG press literature.
 The international Archives releases omit this decision, with both volumes containing a varied selection of titles.